Grand Central Madison: Station layout

-The station has an area of 700,000 sqft, including 120,000 sqft for passengers and 25,000 sqft of retail space.
-There are 22 elevators and 47 escalators in the station; the escalator count exceeds the number of escalators in the remainder of the LIRR system.
+Grand Central Madison has an area of 700,000 sqft, including 120,000 sqft for passengers and 25,000 sqft of retail space.
+The station also has a total of 47 escalators—more than in the remainder of the LIRR network combined – and 22 elevators.

 Concourse

-The retail and dining concourse, called the Madison Concourse, is accessed from street level or the Metro-North terminal via stairwells and elevators.
-It is located at the same level of the western part of Metro-North's Lower Level, underneath tracks 38 to 42 of Metro-North's Upper Level, and Vanderbilt Avenue.
-The concourse contains a ticket office, ticketed waiting area, nursing room, and customer service office under 47th Street.
+The retail and dining concourse, called the Madison Concourse, is reached from street level or the Metro-North terminal via stairwells and elevators.
+It sits at the same depth as the western part of Metro-North's Lower Level, underneath tracks 38 to 42 of Metro-North's Upper Level and Vanderbilt Avenue.
+The concourse contains a ticket office, ticketed waiting area, nursing room, and customer-service office under 47th Street.
 It also has restrooms, ticket machines, and retail spaces throughout the concourse.
+The only seating in the terminal is in the ticketed waiting area, which contains 29 seats; passengers can be fined $50 if they stay in the waiting area for more than 90 minutes.
+An MTA spokesperson said the rule was an extension of an existing restriction at Grand Central Terminal and that "a customer should not have to wait more than 90 minutes to catch their train, barring a significant service disruption".